skoolkid/skoolkit/sphinx/source/commands.rst

                           Set the stack pointer (default: ORG)
     -s START, --start START
-                          Set the start address to JP to (default: ORG) -t TAPFILE, --tapfile TAPFILE
+                          Set the start address to JP to (default: ORG) -S FILE, --screen FILE
+                          Add a loading screen to the TAP file; FILE may be a snapshot or a 6912-byte SCR file
+    -t TAPFILE, --tapfile TAPFILE
                           Set the TAP filename
     -V, --version         Show SkoolKit version number and exit